 How To Use a Massage Gun

-While the Hypervolt is generally quieter than Theragun devices, we recommendTheragun because of the deep massage capability, patented ergonomic handle, premium materials, and expanded line-up of massage gun options.
+While the Hypervolt is generally quieter than Theragun devices, we recommendTheragun because of its deep massage capability, patented ergonomic handle, premium materials, and expanded line-up of massage gun options.

 The founder developed the prototype because there wasn’t anything on the market that met his personal needs.
-This need-driven research and development is the edge that helps Theragun maintain its pioneering industry status.
+This need-driven innovation is the edge that helps maintain its industry-leading status.